-Here's the drink I'll be sipping on all summer along.
-Thai iced tea!
-I used to reserve this refreshing drink to combat the heat when I ordered spicy curries at Thai restaurants, but not anymore.
+Here's the drink I'll be sipping on all summer long: Thai iced tea!
+I used to reserve this refreshing drink for combatting the heat when I ordered spicy curries at Thai restaurants, but not anymore.
 I recently discovered that making your own Thai iced tea is surprisingly easy.

 How is Thai iced tea different than regular iced tea?